 As the very first thing, follow the three steps described below to remove the make-up or foundation from the carpet.
 Always work from the edge of the stain towards the center using a dry, white cloth or non-dyed absorbent paper.

-If the stain is new, first wipe up foundation with a cloth or absorbent paper.
+If the foundation stain is new, first wipe up the make-up with a cloth or absorbent paper.
 Avoid rubbing as this might increase the foundation stain on the carpet.
-Instead, it should be blotted off instead.
+Instead, it should be blotted off.

 Now apply lukewarm water to the make-up or foundation stain on the carpet (without agents such as soap, washing powder or liquid detergent).
 Dab the area gently with a damp cloth to absorb the liquid by blotting with a cloth.
-After that, drizzle potato starch on the stain and leave to dry for 24 hours.
+After that, drizzle potato starch on the make-up stain and leave to dry for 24 hours.
 Now vacuum.
 This should work wonders in removing the foundation or make-up stains on the carpet.

-If the foundation cannot be dissolved in water using the method described above, use a universal stain-removing agent to remove the make-up from the carpet.
+If the foundation stain on the carpet cannot be dissolved in water using the method described above, try to use a universal stain-removing agent to remove the make-up from the carpet.
 Carefully follow the instructions for use on the product's packaging.

 We recommend professional cleaning agents and strongly advise against chlorinated agents or bleaching agents that might discolour your carpet.